Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Natural scales

 \section{Natural scales}

 Let us express the SG/SG+ Hamiltonians and equations of motion in terms of the natural scales for a one-dimensional quantum fluid.
 For a length scale we chose the healing length $\xi_{h}$ given in Eq.\ (\ref{eq:healinglength}).
-The ratio of the healing length to the mean interparticle spacing $1/n_{1D}$ motivates the definition of the Luttinger parameter
+The ratio of the healing length to the mean interparticle spacing $1/n_{1D}$ gives rise to the dimensionless parameter

-This dimensionless quantity measures how strongly interacting the system is - when $K \gg 1$ the healing length is much greater than the interparticle spacing and the system is in the weakly interacting (quasi-condensate) regime.
-Another key physical quantity is the speed of sound
+which measures how strongly interacting the system is.
+When $K \gg 1$ the healing length is much greater than the interparticle spacing and the system is in the weakly interacting (quasicondensate) regime.
+In this limit we can identify $K$ with the Luttinger parameter from Tomonaga-Luttinger (TL) theory that provides the universal low energy effective description for one-dimensional quantum fluids \cite{Haldane1981} (low energy limit of the Lieb–Liniger theory, for example \cite{Jiang2015}) and that has been applied to quasi-one dimensional ultracold atomic gases by a number of authors, e.g.\ \cite{Gritsev_2007_linear_response,Torre2013,hungarian_paper,Bouchoule12,Giamarchi_book,Didier2009,Imambekov2012}.
+The relationship between $K$ and microscopic quantities such as $m$ and $g_{1D}$ is not known analytically in the general case, but in the weakly interacting limit it reduces to Eq.\ (\ref{eq:cK}).
+The same is true of the speed of sound which here is given by

 This can be used to define a characteristic energy, namely that associated with phonons (quanta of sound)

 where we have set the natural frequency $\omega$ to be the ratio of the speed of sound to the healing length.